This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 | Confusing ascending and descending | Calls 9, 6, 3 ascending | Ask: “Are the numbers going up or down?” |

-The best habit is simple: choose the direction first, then write the numbers, then check every pair.
+The best single habit: state the direction out loud first, then place the numbers, then check every consecutive pair.

 How many examples does a Class 1 child need before ordering feels automatic?